Verelan Side Effects

 Generic Name: verapamil

-Note: This page contains side effects data for the generic drug verapamil.
-It is possible that some of the dosage forms included below may not apply to the brand name Verelan.
+Note: This document contains side effect information about verapamil.
+Some of the dosage forms listed on this page may not apply to the brand name Verelan.

 Common side effects of Verelan include: sinus bradycardia.
 Other side effects include: pulmonary edema, severe hypotension, and second degree atrioventricular block.
 See below for a comprehensive list of adverse effects.